-Pri Master, Pri Slave, Sec Master, Sec Slave - These four options relate to the (4) IDE hard drives, CD-ROMs or other ATAPI devices that can be controlled via the on-board IDE controller (review IDE Hard Drives and CD-ROMs in the Installation Guide).
-The "Pri Master" setting specifies the first device on the primary IDE channel, "Pri Slave" - the second.
+Pri Master, Pri Slave, Sec Master, Sec Slave - These four options relate to the (4) IDE hard drives, CD-ROMs or other ATAPI devices that can be controlled via the on-board IDE controller (review IDE Hard Drives and CD-ROMs on page 26).
+The "Pri Master" setting specifies the first device on the primary IDE channel, "Pri

+Slave" - the second.
 Sec Master and Sec Slave specify the devices on the secondary channel.